-You can manage the switch with an SNMP-compatible console program.
-The switch supports SNMP version 1.0, version 2.0, and version 3.0.
+You can manage the Switch with an SNMP-compatible console program.
+The Switch is supports SNMP version 1.0, version 2.0 and version 3.0.
 The SNMP agent decodes the incoming SNMP messages and responds to requests with MIB objects stored in the database.
 The SNMP agent updates the MIB objects to generate statistics and counters.

-The switch supports a comprehensive set of MIB extensions:
+The Switch supports a comprehensive set of MIB extensions: